-Shu is a Research Officer at the Archaeology Unit of the NSC.
+Shu is a Research Associate at the Archaeology Unit of the NSC.
 She graduated with an M.A. by Research in Southeast Asian Studies (with a focus on Archaeology) from the National University of Singapore and a B.A. in Anthropology from New York University.
 At the AU she has worked on the Adam Park, Bukit Brown, and Phnom Kulen projects.
 She has facilitated the NSC Archaeological field schools and is responsible for the NSC AU youtube channel.
 At the larger institute level, she has provided support for the Indonesian Studies group.

 Prior to joining the NSC AU she has been involved in a few colonial-era and 14th century excavations in Singapore; assisted in a riverine survey of the Batang Hari river in Sumatra, Indonesia; and was trained in a Late Woodlands-era field school in the USA.
 Her research interests are varied but mainly revolve around Southeast Asian prehistoric transitions, such as issues of sedentism; the development of pottery; and finding ways in which to establish more accurate and/or useful temporal heuristic baselines for Southeast Asian prehistory.